loopandlearn/news/docs/index.md

 ## Voices from ATTD

 Several members of the Loop and Learn team, as well as others we all know from the community are attending Advanced Technologies & Treatments for Diabetes ([ATTD](https://attd.kenes.com/){:target="_blank"}) in Amsterdam as [#dedoc°](https://www.facebook.com/hashtag/dedoc){:target="_blank"} voices this week.
-We are looking forward to setting up a Zoom call and will share that info in our Facebook group when we do.
+We are looking forward to hearing their reports and will share that info in our Facebook group.

 ## Life for a Child